Chinese Shar-Pei Lifespan

 The Chinese Shar-Pei has an average lifespan of 8-12 yrs.
 With proper nutrition, exercise, and veterinary care, many Chinese Shar-Peis live full, healthy lives.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei benefits from care tailored to its physical and behavioral profile.
 At 45-60 lbs with a life expectancy of 8-12 yrs, the Chinese Shar-Pei represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Factors Affecting Longevity